ErpNetDocs/tech/modules/crm/clientcenter/user-management/index.md

 > [!TIP]
 >
-> To expand a user's access to **more** customers within the same Client Center, you must have Admin access to **at least two** customer environments. <br>
-> You only need to switch to the customer profile of your choice and follow the same steps as described above. <br>
+> To expand a user's access to **more** customers within the same Client Center, you must have Admin access to **at least two** customer environments.
+Then, you only need to switch to the customer profile of your choice and follow the same steps as described above. <br>
 > This will essentially enable a **multi-customer login** for the user's account.

 ### Actions